 “…and the God of peace will be with you…” (Philippians 4:8-9 ESV)

-Thought for today: The God of Peace Will Soon Crush Satan
+Thought for today: Praise Belongs to the God of Peace Who Will Soon Crush Satan

 There may not be “peace” in your life right now, as you define it, but there is peace through Jesus Christ in every situation.
 You’ll need the peace of God to rule your heart and mind and you’ll need the God of peace to sanctify and guide you as you move ahead.